apache/treasurer-site/content/pages/investment_policy.md

 management of investable assets.
 Specifically, the Treasurer shall:
-* serve as the primary liaison between the Investment Advisor and/or other outside professionals that may be retained to assist in the management of such funds
+* serve as the primary liaison between the Investment Advisor and/or other outside professionals that may be retained to assist in the management of such funds.
-* oversee the day-to-day operational activities subject to policies established by the Board
+* oversee the day-to-day operational activities subject to policies established by the Board.
 * contract with any necessary outside service providers, such as:
- Investment Advisors, investment managers, banks and/or trust companies etc.
+ Investment Advisors, investment managers, banks and/or trust companies.
-* ensure that service providers adhere to the terms and conditions of their contracts; have no material conflicts of interest with the interests of The ASF; and ensure that performance monitoring is sufficient to provide the Treasurer with timely, accurate and useful information
+* ensure that service providers adhere to the terms and conditions of their contracts and have no material conflicts of interest with the interests of The ASF; and ensure that performance monitoring is sufficient to provide the Treasurer with timely, accurate and useful information.
-* comply with official accounting and auditing guidelines regarding due diligence and ongoing monitoring of investments
+* comply with official accounting and auditing guidelines regarding due diligence and ongoing monitoring of investments.
-* prepare and issue periodic status reports to the Board
+* prepare and issue periodic status reports to the Board.

 ### Investment Advisor

 The Investment Advisor is responsible for all aspects of managing and overseeing the portfolio.
 On an ongoing basis the Investment Advisor
 will:
-* monitor the asset allocation to promote diversification in the portfolio
+* monitor asset allocation to promote diversification in the portfolio.
-* implement an unbiased, open-architecture approach to manager/security selection
+* implement an unbiased, open-architecture approach to manager/security selection.
-* provide the Treasurer with quarterly performance reports
+* provide the Treasurer with quarterly performance reports.
-* assist the Treasurer with periodic reviews of this Investment Policy including an assessment of the current asset allocation and investment objectives
+* assist the Treasurer with periodic reviews of this Investment Policy including an assessment of the current asset allocation and investment objectives.
-* supply the Treasurer with other reports or information as requested
+* supply the Treasurer with other reports or information as requested.
-* attend meetings with the Treasurer and/or Board concerning performance results, economic outlook, efficacy of investment strategy, organization changes (if any), and any other pertinent matters identified by the Board, and/or the Investment Advisor.
+* attend meetings with the Treasurer and/or Board concerning performance results, economic outlook, efficacy of investment strategy, organization changes (if any), and any other pertinent matters identified by the Board and/or the Investment Advisor.

 ### Custodian